jhrcook/100DaysOfSwift/README.md

 **Day 64 - August 7, 2019:** Still working on the cutom transition animations.
 I started a new iOS app where I can fully develop the system without breaking the Plant Tracker and without all of the other stuff in the way.
 I am fully documenting the entire system.
 Here is a link to that repository: [PhotoZoomAnimator](https://github.com/jhrcook/PhotoZoomAnimator/tree/master).

 **Day 65 - August 8, 2019:** I finally finished the zoom animation for the transition in the PhotoZoomAnimator app.
 I spent the first 1.5 hours of the morning finishing up my thorough documentation of the system.
 I merged the PR to `master` on the git repo, [PhotoZoomAnimator](https://github.com/jhrcook/PhotoZoomAnimator/tree/master).

+**Day 66 - August 9, 2019:** I finished the interactive transtion that mimics the Photos app in iOS.
+It is fully document and explained in the [repository](https://github.com/jhrcook/PhotoZoomAnimator).